ThinkDataEd/curriculum/docs/unit2/lesson14.md

 that the rich passengers were more likely to survive.
 And a small difference might mean that survival was just a matter of plain luck.

-25. Repeat Steps 17 – 23 a few more times (depending on how much class time you have available).
+25. Repeat Steps 17–23 from above a few more times (depending on how much class time you have available).

-26. In pairs, ask students to discuss whether they think the real difference in median fare prices they calculated in Step 13 (£13.00 if all cards were used) is small or large. <span style="color:grey">***Answers will vary by class.
+26. In pairs, ask students to discuss whether they think the real difference in median fare prices they calculated in step 13 above (£13.00 if all cards were used) is small or large. <span style="color:grey">***Answers will vary by class.
 Guide students to look at the MAD value of the distribution of differences in median fares.***</span>